tlverse/tlverse-handbook/05-origami.md

 }
 ```

-Our `cv_lm` function is rather simple: we merely split the available data into a
+Our `cv_lm()` function is quite simple: It merely splits the available data into
-training and validation sets (using the eponymous functions provided in
+distinct training and validation sets (using the eponymous functions provided in
-`origami`) fit the linear model on the training set, and evaluate the model on
+`origami`), fits the linear model on the training set, and evaluates the quality
-the validation set.
-This is a simple example of what `origami` considers to be
+of the trained linear regression model on the validation set.
+This is a simple
+example of what `origami` considers to be a `cv_fun()` -- functions for applying
-`cv_fun` --- functions for using cross-validation to perform a particular routine
-over an input data set.
-Having defined such a function, we can simply generate a
+a particular routine over an input dataset in cross-validated manner.

+Having defined such a function, we can simply generate a set of partitions using
-set of partitions using `origami`'s `make_folds` function, and apply our `cv_lm`
+`origami`'s `make_folds()` function and apply our `cv_lm()` function over the
-function over the resultant `folds` object.
+resultant `folds` object using `cross_validate()`.
 Below, we replicate the
-re-substitution estimate of the error -- we did this "by hand" above -- using
+resubstitution estimate of the error -- we did this "by hand" above -- using the
-the functions `make_folds` and `cv_lm`.
+functions `make_folds()` and `cv_lm()`.

 ```r